 The translation has eleven volumes—two chapters per.
-This is a team effort, with a German doing the spell checking before I take over to do the fun stuff.
-Mercifully, someone else may step in to do the final few volumes.
+This was a team effort, with a German doing the spell checking before I take over to do the fun stuff.
+Mercifully, someone else stepped in to do the final few volumes.

 The German translation hit DP before the original.
 It’s got a funnier cover, too.